ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ## Using user-defined functions
 {: #aql-user-def-use}

-User-defined functions work in conjunction with AQL statements and clauses.
+User-defined functions work with AQL statements and clauses.

-User-defined scalar functions work in conjunction with AQL statements and clauses, similar to built-in functions.
+User-defined scalar functions work with AQL statements and clauses, similar to built-in functions.
 Specifically, scalar UDFs can be used in the `select`, `where`, `having`, `group by`, and `order by` clauses in the same way as built-in scalar functions, such as `GetBegin` and `LeftContext`.
 User-defined scalar functions that return a Boolean type can be used as predicates in `where` and `having` clauses.

 User-defined table functions (table UDFs) can be used within the `from` clause of a `select` statement or an `extract` statement.